mayasharma2110/Treat-Yourself/README.md

 * The shopping bag pag will show what a user currently has in their basket and a link for them to checkout and complete thier purchase.

-* The checkout page will allow users to enter their shipping and billing information to complete the purchase, if they are logged in their default payment and delivery information will be automatically populated.
+* The checkout page will allow users to enter their delivery and billing information to complete the purchase, if they are logged in their default payment and delivery information will be automatically populated.

 * The checkout success page will show users details of what they have ordered.